od-c0d3r/RuboFit-Bot/README.md

 ### Features

-Reminds you to break your inactivating during your coding sessions and other healthy stuff related to developers.
+Reminds you to break your inactivity during your coding sessions and other healthy stuff related to developers.

 ### Developmet